Information Elicitation for Bayesian Auctions: Under Arbitrary Knowledge Graphs

 \subsection{Unit-Demand Auctions}

-For unit-demand auctions, sequential post-price truthful Bayesian mechanisms have been constructed by \cite{chawla2010multi, kleinberg2012matroid}.
-If the seller directly asks the players to report both their values and knowledge in these mechanisms, and uses the reported distributions to set the prices, then a player may want to withhold his knowledge about the other players.
+For unit-demand auctions, sequential post-price Bayesian mechanisms have been constructed by \cite{chawla2010multi,kleinberg2012matroid}.
+For information elicitation, if the seller asks the players to report both their values and knowledge, and directly uses the reported distributions in these mechanisms, then a player may want to withhold his knowledge about the other players.
 By doing so, a player may prevent the seller from selling the items to the others, so that the items are still available when it is his turn to buy.

-An immediate idea is to partition the players into two groups: a set of {\em reporters} who will not receive any item and is only asked to report their knowledge; and a set of {\em potential buyers} whose knowledge is never used.
-Because of the structures of the knowledge graphs and the partition of the players, the reported knowledge may not cover a potential buyer $i$'s value distributions on all items, and the seller will not sell to $i$ the items for which his distributions are not reported.
-Thus, the technical part is to prove that the seller generates a good revenue even though the players' knowledge is only partially recovered.
+A simple idea is to partition the players into two groups: a set of {\em reporters} who will not receive any item and is only asked to report their knowledge; and a set of {\em potential buyers} whose knowledge is never used.
+It is possible that the reported knowledge may not contain a potential buyer's value distributions on all items, thus the technical part is to prove that the seller generates a good revenue even though the players' knowledge is only partially recovered.

-Our mechanism $\cM_{CSUD}$ is simple and intuitive, as defined in Mechanism~\ref{alg:generalud}, where mechanism $\cM_{UD}$ is the Bayesian mechanism in \cite{kleinberg2012matroid}.
-This is not a black-box reduction from arbitrary Bayesian mechanisms: instead, we prove a {\em projection lemma} that allows such a reduction from an important class of Bayesian mechanisms.
-We have the following theorem, proved in Appendix~\ref{app:unknown:unit}.
+Our mechanism $\cM_{IEUD}$ is simple and intuitive; see Mechanism~\ref{alg:generalud}, where $\cM_{UD}$ is the Bayesian mechanism of \cite{kleinberg2012matroid}.
+It's worth pointing out that, although mechanism $\cM_{UD}$ is used as a black-box, Mechanism \ref{alg:generalud} is not a reduction from arbitrary Bayesian mechanisms.
+Instead, we will prove a {\em projection lemma} that allows such a reduction from an important class of Bayesian mechanisms, where mechanism $\cM_{UD}$ is an important example.
+We have the following theorem, whose proof is sketched below and formal proof is provided in Appendix \ref{app:unknown:unit}.

-\begin{theorem} Mechanism $\cM_{CSUD}$ for unit-demand auctions is 2-DST and, for any instances $\hat{\cI} = (N, M, \cD)$ and $\cI = (N, M, \cD, G)$, $\bE_{v\sim \cD} Rev(\cM_{CSUD}(\cI)) \geq \frac{OPT_K(\cI)}{96}$. \end{theorem}
+\begin{theorem} Mechanism $\cM_{IEUD}$ for unit-demand auctions is 2-DST and, for any instances $\hat{\cI} = (N, M, \cD)$ and $\cI = (N, M, \cD, G)$, $Rev(\cM_{IEUD}(\cI)) \geq \frac{OPT_K(\cI)}{96}$. \end{theorem}

-\begin{lemma} Mechanism ${\cal M}_{CSUD}$ is 2-DST. \end{lemma}
+\begin{lemma} Mechanism ${\cal M}_{IEUD}$ is 2-DST. \end{lemma}